QuanTrieuPCYT/HPHamar_Hackintosh/README.md

 Remove `-v keepsyms=1	debug=0x100` from `boot-arg`

+**Release 1.1** came bundled with GUI.
+If you want to change the GUI [go here](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html#setting-up-opencore-s-gui)

-And follow [this page](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html#setting-up-opencore-s-gui) for GUI and Boot Chime.
+Follow [this page](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html#setting-up-boot-chime-with-audiodxe) for Boot Chime.

 ### iServices just didn't work.
 What should i do?